PPindel/blackjack-game/README.md

 ## Frameworks, Libraries & Programs Used
 List out the tools you used:
 - Balsamiq
-- Coolors.co
+- coolors.co
-- fontawesome
+- Font Awesome
-- gitpod
+- GitPod
-- github
+- GitHub
-- google fonts
+- Google fonts
-- font awesome

 # Deployment
 ## Run Locally With GitPod

-To run locally with GitPod we need to type the below command in GitPod terminal:
+To run locally with GitPod we need to type the below command in the GitPod terminal:

 ![image](https://user-images.githubusercontent.com/114284732/206723554-9d4db244-05a7-43cc-92bd-d4e262d1a89e.png)

-Ten open link with port 8000 in our browser:
+Then open the link with port 8000 in our browser:

 ![image](https://user-images.githubusercontent.com/114284732/206723687-8373e2f5-1800-495b-b206-014ff3309488.png)